osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 The data transmitted in a system implementing NOFSP can be divided into two categories: __control data__ and __sensor data__.
 Control data refers to any data used for control in the environment, like adding new sensor nodes or activating actuators.
 Sensor data refers to any data captured by a sensor, like temperature or humidity.
-Control data exchange is always bidirectional, meaning the message exchange for this category consists of a request and a response.
-On the other hand, sensor data exchange is always unidirectional, meaning it always consists of one part pushing data to another, and never receiving any response.
+Control data exchange is _bidirectional_, meaning the message exchange for this category consists of a request and a response.
+On the other hand, sensor data exchange is _unidirectional_, meaning it always consists of one part pushing data to another, and never receiving any response.

 The reliability of control data is crucial for the system to work properly.
 Lost packets to any actuator could eventually harm the farming environment and be expensive.
 The reliability of sensor data however, is not as important.